z-shell/community/docs/project/CONTRIBUTING_GUIDELINES.md

 - Go to your repository in browser and click on compare and pull requests.
   Then add a title and description to your pull request that explains your contribution.

-## Recommendations

-- Any files to support prefered editor should be collaborated and respected across organization repositories e.g: [editorconfig](https://gist.github.com/ss-o/1e8d9f3a710f78330a09ccc47ef6ddb2).
-- Write comments extensively as we use: [Doxygen For Shell Scripts](https://github.com/z-shell/zsdoc) which parses Zsh and Bash scripts.
+> Write comments extensively as we use: [Doxygen For Shell Scripts](https://github.com/z-shell/zsdoc) which parses Zsh and Bash scripts.
-- Get familiar with [Conventional commits](https://www.conventionalcommits.org) and [ZenHub](https://go.zenhub.com).
+> Get familiar with [Conventional commits](https://www.conventionalcommits.org) and [ZenHub](https://go.zenhub.com).

 ### Issues and feature requests

-You've found a bug in the source code, a mistake in the documentation or maybe you'd like a new feature?Take a look at [GitHub Discussions](https://github.com/z-shell/zi/discussions) to see if it's already being discussed.
+You've found a bug in the source code, a mistake in the documentation or maybe you'd like a new feature?Take a look at [GitHub Discussions](https://github.com/z-shell/community/discussions) to see if it's already being discussed.
 You can help us by [submitting an issue on GitHub](https://github.com/z-shell/zi/issues).
 Before you create an issue, make sure to search the issue archive -- your issue may have already been addressed!

 Please try to create bug reports that are: